 Where appropriate, Regional Assessments also considered additional, regionally specific flood hazards.
-For instance, tsunamis pose a great flood risk to coastal communities in seismically active areas, although because they can travel great distances, they can also affect areas less prone to seismic activity.
+For instance, tsunamis pose a great flood risk to many coastal communities.
 Tsunamis can be generated when the sea floor abruptly deforms and vertically displaces the overlying water.
 In areas where there is onshore and underwater landslide activity, tsunamis can also be generated.
 See Appendix B.7 for more details.
+For information about other regional flood hazards, see regional reports (Dobson et al. 2019; Dobson et al. 2020a-d).